cjdaly/Show2-Eboogaloo/README.md

 ### fold extension channel

-To use the Show2 with [fold](https://github.com/cjdaly/fold), copy the 2 jars in `~/Show2-Eboogaloo/Show2-Eboogaloo-SETUP/plugins` to the `~/fold-runtime/extend/plugins` directory and then run `./fold.sh extend` from the `fold-runtime` dir before restarting fold.
+To use the Show2 with [fold](https://github.com/cjdaly/fold), copy the 2 jars in `~/Show2-Eboogaloo/Show2-Eboogaloo-SETUP/plugins` to the `~/fold-runtime/extend/plugins` directory and then run `./fold.sh extend` from the `fold-runtime` directory.

 ![Hello World](https://github.com/cjdaly/Show2-Eboogaloo/blob/master/images/Show2-fold-channel.jpg?raw=true)